-Many accessible educational tools have popped up that make learning new skills more straightforward.
+Many accessible educational tools have popped up in recent years, all of which make learning new web design and development skills more straightforward.
 The daunting task is finding one that's right for you and your learning style.
+Looking for something more formal?
+Take a look at our roundup of the best coding bootcamps.

-We've tested and reviewed some of the most popular schools being talked about on the web today, to give you a better understanding of the pros and cons of each.
+We've tested and reviewed some of the most popular schools around, to give you a better understanding of the pros and cons of each.
 Here's our list of the web's best online coding courses.

 Promoted: Envato Tuts+

 With online code school Envato Tuts+, you can learn about a number of aspects of design, from coding and web design to 3D and illustration.
-Users can select from courses (video-based lesson), tutorials (write-ups about different topics) or ebooks (including the popular A Book Apart series), depending on their particular learning style.
-Envato Tuts+'s content is access via a monthly subscription that also gives you access to design resource library Envato Elements.
+Users can select from courses (video-based lessons), tutorials (write-ups about different topics) or ebooks (including the ever-popular A Book Apart series), to suit their particular learning style.
+Envato Tuts+'s monthly subscription gives you access to all these learning materials, plus design resource library Envato Elements.

 Of all the tools we dug into, Code School – owned by Pluralsight – was one of the best.
 Not only does the site look great, but it offers quality content and a great student experience.
 You can follow a 'path', which will guide you through a succession of different courses, or you can opt for a single course on its own.

-The videos are quirky and fun in an after-school special kind of way, which is a refreshing break from typically dry video tutorials.
-It's like watching Bill Nye explain it, which is to say, comforting.
+The videos are quirky and fun in an after-school special kind of way, and offer a refreshing break from typically dry video tutorials.
+It's like watching Bill Nye explain things, which is to say, comforting.
 After viewing a video, you work on your own tasks – relating back to the video if required.
 If you get really stuck you can 'buy' answers with points you've earned from other classes.

-Code School offers 15 introductory courses for free, so you can try it out for size, or you can buy a monthly subscription for $29/month.
+Code School offers a 10-day free trial, so you can try it out for size, or you can buy a monthly subscription for $35/month.
 If you're looking to splash a few bucks on a learning tool, we would recommend spending your money here.

 - $499 per 'blueprint'